This post has been republished via RSS; it originally appeared at: Intune Customer Success articles.

 Investigating with the EntDMID: This is a unique device ID for Intune enrollment.
 You can use the EntDMID to search through the All Devices view in the Microsoft Endpoint Manager admin center to identify a specific device.
 It is also a crucial piece of information for Microsoft support to enable further troubleshooting on the service side if a support case is required.

-You can also use the MDM Diagnostic Report to identify whether policy has been successfully sent to the device with the settings the administrator configured.
+You can also use the MDM Diagnostic Report to identify whether a policy has been successfully sent to the device with the settings the administrator configured.
 By using the BitLocker CSP as a reference, you can decipher which settings have been picked up when syncing with the Intune service.
 This article discusses this topic in more detail.
 You can use the report to determine if the policy is targeting the device and identify what settings have been configured using the BitLocker CSP documentation.

 MSINFO32